Charlie Wilson (Texas politician): Early political career highlights

 From a young age, Wilson took an interest in national security and foreign matters.
 Growing up during World War II encouraged Wilson to avidly read military history, including numerous articles and other literature on the war.
 This led Wilson to have a lifelong admiration for Winston Churchill.
 Wilson even took the opportunity as a child to "keep watch" over Trinity for Japanese aerial attacks from his post in the back yard.
 Wilson's early sense of patriotism and his strong interest in international affairs encouraged him to become politically active later in life.

 According to Wilson himself, he first entered politics as a teenager by running a campaign against his next-door neighbor, city council incumbent Charles Hazard.
 When Wilson was thirteen years old, his fourteen-year-old dog entered Hazard's yard.
 Hazard retaliated by mixing crushed glass into the dog's food, causing fatal internal bleeding.
 Following this incident, Wilson obtained a driver's permit and drove ninety-six voters to the polls in his family's two-door Chevrolet.
-As patrons left the car, Wilson told each of them that he didn't want to influence their vote, but that the incumbent Hazard had purposely killed his dog.
+As patrons left the car, Wilson told each of them that he did not want to influence their vote, but that the incumbent Hazard had purposely killed his dog.
 After Hazard was defeated by a margin of 16 votes, Wilson went to his house to tell him that his black constituents voted to defeat him, and he "shouldn't poison any more dogs."
 Wilson cited this as "the day [he] fell in love with America."

 While Wilson worked at the Pentagon, he volunteered to help in John F. Kennedy's 1960 presidential campaign.
 While volunteering in Kennedy's campaign, Wilson took a 30-day leave from the U.S. Navy and entered his name into the race for Texas state representative of his home district on the Democratic ticket.
 This action violated Navy regulations, as active-duty service members are prohibited from holding public office.
 When Wilson returned to duty, his family and friends went door to door campaigning.
 In 1961, at age 27, he was sworn into office in Austin, Texas.

 Temple-Inland, Inc., an East Texas forest products producer owned by Arthur Temple, Jr., and Temple's son, Buddy Temple, employed Wilson during his incumbency in the Texas legislature, but business interests were nevertheless suspicious of Wilson's policies.
 While serving as a Texas state legislator for twelve years (six in the Texas House of Representatives and six in the Texas Senate), Wilson battled for the regulation of utilities, fought for Medicaid, tax exemptions for the elderly, the Equal Rights Amendment, and attempted to raise the state's minimum wage.
 He was also one of the few prominent Texas politicians to be pro-choice.
-All of these policies earned Wilson the reputation of being the "liberal from Lufkin."
+All of these policies earned Wilson the reputation of being the "liberal from Lufkin".